 Pete was born with an incredible, natural talent.
 A phenomenal singer with a five octave range.

 Pete has the uncanny ability to nail the style of almost any major vocalist in popular music.

 His voice has been compared to Steve Perry, Lou Gramm, Paul Rodgers, Don Henley and Sam Cooke

 to name a few.
 His lead vocals and song writing are featured on all of Topper's original material

 and recordings.
 Pete has performed with Topper for most of his professional career.

 Pete lives in Mississippi with his family.

 Drums, Harmonica, Vocals

-1998-2006: Moving To Chicago: Dex played the blues scene there and became a familiar face in area clubs drumming behind artists such as Hubert Sumlin, Harmonica Hinds, Sammy Fender, Todd Tijerina, Jon McDonald, Carl Davis, Elmo Bliss w/ Michael Bourne and Tom Holland & The Shuffle Kings.
-Dex spent nearly two years from winter 1998 to fall of 2000 as music director/drummer for Mandi Loomis at the Chicago House of Blues Hotel.
-Hiring local musicians such as Orlando Wright (Buddy Guy), Mike Wheeler (Chicago Playboys), and Daryl Coutts (Ronnie Baker Brooks) and also Atlanta guitarist Jeremy Graff (Riggs), to perform not only in the hotel’s “Kaz Bar Lounge”, but to do corporate gigs and record Mandi's CD as well.
+In Chicago, Dex played the blues scene for many years and became a familiar face drumming behind great blues artists such as Hubert Sumlin, Harmonica Hinds, Sammy Fender, Todd Tijerina, Jon McDonald, Carl Davis, Elmo Bliss, Michael Bourne, and Tom Holland.
+He was the music director/drummer at the Chicago House of Blues Hotel for Mandi Loomis, working with local musicians such as Orlando Wright (Buddy Guy), Mike Wheeler (Chicago Playboys), and Daryl Coutts (Ronnie Baker Brooks) and also Atlanta guitarist Jeremy Graff (Riggs).